1app.energy blogBy 1app.energy Team7 min read

 In an illustrative example, this can add up to a noticeable weekly loss in missed solar storage and unnecessary battery cycling.

 Standard Octopus Go currently charges at a fixed overnight window.
-As of 24 April 2026, Octopus's Go page lists that window as 00:30–05:30.
+As of 17 June 2026, Octopus's Go page lists that window as 00:30 to 05:30.
 Your battery can be scheduled around that window, and once it ends, the pattern is more predictable.
-Go does not use the same extra daytime smart-dispatch pattern as Intelligent Go.
+Go does not use the same extra daytime smart-dispatch pattern as Intelligent Octopus Go.

-Intelligent Go is different.
-It schedules charging dynamically — sometimes during the day, sometimes in short bursts hours after the overnight window closed.
+Intelligent Octopus Go is different.
+It schedules charging dynamically, sometimes during the day, sometimes in short bursts hours after the overnight window closed.
 Your battery is in discharge mode and has no way to know a smart charging session is about to start.
 So it discharges into whatever load appears.

-The three most common setups where this bites
+The three home battery setups where Octopus drain bites

 Solar + battery + EV on Intelligent Go Octopus dispatches a daytime session.
 Your battery, which stored solar energy from the morning, discharges to help supply the EV load.
 You lose solar storage and any eligible cheap-rate import benefit may be reduced because your own battery is doing some of the work.